Ford Taurus: First generation (1986)

 The first generation was available with either a V6 or an inline four-cylinder engine and came with either a manual (MT-5) or automatic transmission.
-(The Taurus's twin, the Mercury Sable, has never offered a manual transmission in either of its incarnations.)
+(The Taurus's twin, the Mercury Sable, has never offered a manual transmission in any of its incarnations.)
 Like its exterior, the Taurus's interior was ahead of its time, and many features originating from it are still used in most cars today.
 Its interior was designed to be extremely user-friendly, with all of its controls designed to be recognizable by touch, allowing drivers to operate them without taking their eyes off the road.
 For example, the switches to the power windows and power locks were designed with one half of the switch raised up, with the other half recessed, in order for its function to be identified by touch.
 To further enhance this quality, the car's dashboard has all of the controls in the central area within reach of the driver.
 The left side of the dash curves slightly around the driver to make controls easily accessible, as well as creating a "cockpit" feel.

-The interior of the Taurus was customizable to fit buyers' needs, with a large number of options and three different configurations.
-This means that the interior of the Taurus can be spartan or luxurious, depending on the buyer's choice of options.
-On models with an automatic transmission, the Taurus's interior was available in three different seating configurations.
-The interior equipment depends on model.
-The most basic model, the L (see below), came standard, with just an AM radio and a front cloth bench seat, while the LX, the more luxurious model, came with a greater number of features as standard equipment.
+The interior offered numerous trim levels, from spartan or luxurious, as well as various seating configurations, The base trim level, the L, featured an AM radio and a front cloth bench seat, while the LX, the more luxurious model, came with more numerous features as standard equipment.